- 5500W when run at 240V (or 1375W when run at 120V)

 We recommend 5500W elements be used whenever possible for fastest heat times.
 One 5500W element provides enough heat to bring a typical 10-20 gallon batch to boil within a reasonable time frame.
 Two elements is recommended when boiling more than 30 gallons.

-If following our design, we recommend that the ripple (ULWD) elements be used.
-They fit in any kettle with a diameter of at least 13.5" such as the 10-55 gallon Blichmann Boilermaker kettles and 'keggles' (15 gallon converted Sanke kegs used by many homebrewers).
+These ripple elements fit in any kettle with a diameter of at least 13.5" such as the 10-55 gallon Blichmann Boilermaker kettles and 'keggles' (15 gallon converted Sanke kegs used by many homebrewers).

 All heating elements are somewhat flexible and can be carefully bent a bit if required.
 This is especially true of the ripple elements given that they come pre-bent with a wave.